Data Curation from Privacy-Aware Agents: The Model

 Let $\Omega$ be the sample space of the game where a typical instance is $b \times m \times f$ such that: \begin{itemize} \item $b=(b_0,\dots,b_N)\in\{0,1\}^{N+1}$ is a vector containing the bits of the center and the agents. \item $m=(m_0,\dots,m_N) \in \{0,1\}^{N+1}$ is a vector of the agents' messages to the center ($m_0=b_0$ is the center's message to himself). \item $f=(f_1,\dots,f_N)$ is a vector of the center's replies to each agent, such that $\forall i\in \{1,\dots,N\}: f_i\in \{0,1\}^{N+1}$. \end{itemize}

 Note that each message from an agent (including the center) to the center is a bit, but each reply from the center to an agent (excluding the center) is a vector containing $N+1$ elements.
-These elements should be interpreted as information on the values of the agents' $N+1$ original bits.
+These elements should be interpreted as information on the $N+1$ original bits of all the agents.

 We assume that the bits are $i.i.d$ and distributed uniformly over $\{0,1\}$.\footnote{The model can be generalized to any distribution over $\{0,1\}$ while maintaining the same results.
 The main change would be in the set of zero-information strategies (which is defined later in this page).}